-Section 1.
-Findings of Fact - The Board of County Commissioners of Nassau County, Florida, hereby makes the following findings of fact:

-- 1. Section 828.27, Florida Statutes, authorizes the Board of County Commissioners to enact an Ordinance relating to Animal Control and Cruelty. - 2.
-Animal control regulations are necessary to protect the public from unvaccinated, diseased, stray, roaming, dangerous, wild, or exotic animals. - 3.
-Animal control regulations establish uniformity in the control and eradication of rabies. - 4.
-Animal control regulations help abate nuisance created by animals that interfere with the enjoyment of property or the peace and safety of the community. - 5.
-Animal control regulations help regulate animal population. - 6.
-Animal control regulations protect animals from abuse or conditions harmful to their wellbeing. - 7.
-According to the Humane Society of the United States, hundreds of thousands of dogs, cats and rabbits in the United States have been housed and bred at substandard breeding facilities, known as "puppy mills", "kitten factories" or "rabbit mills", the mass-produce animals for sale to the public, many of which are sold in pet stores. - 8.
-Undercover pet store investigations performed by The Humane Society of the United States have repeatedly proven that most pet stores get their puppies from puppy mills, despite claims to the contrary. - 9.
-National animal welfare organizations, including The Humane Society of the United States (HSUS), The Humane Society Veterinary Medical Association (HSVMA) and the American Society for the Prevention of Cruelty to Animals (ASPCA) all concur that the Animal Welfare Act Standards are insufficient to protect dogs in puppy mills, and that even those breeders who repeatedly violate those weak standards seldom face a significant penalty. - 10.
-Cats, dogs and rabbits that are bred in puppy mills, kitten factories or rabbit mills often suffer from health, social, and/or temperament problems that frequently result in costly treatment or even death.
+- (a) Findings of fact.
+The Board of County Commissioners of Nassau County, Florida, hereby makes the following findings of fact: - Florida Statutes § 828.27, authorizes the board of county commissioners to enact an ordinance relating to animal control and cruelty. - (2) Animal control regulations are necessary to protect the public from unvaccinated, diseased, stray, roaming, dangerous, wild, or exotic animals. - (3) Animal control regulations establish uniformity in the control and eradication of rabies. - (4) Animal control regulations help abate nuisance created by animals that interfere with the enjoyment of property or the peace and safety of the community. - (5) Animal control regulations help regulate animal population. - (6) Animal control regulations protect animals from abuse or conditions harmful to their well-being. - (7) According to the Humane Society of the United States, hundreds of thousands of dogs, and-cats, and rabbits in the United States have been housed and bred at substandard breeding facilities, known as "puppy mills", or "kitten factories" or "rabbit mills", the mass-produce animals for sale to the public, many of which are sold in pet stores.

-- 11. In addition to the congenital and hereditary conditions resulting from substandard breeding facilities, dogs, cats and rabbits bred at these facilities may arrive in pet stores and their new homes with giardia, parvovirus, and distemper, illnesses that can be transmitted to healthy family animals. - 12.
-According to the Humane Society of the United States, Florida has the highest number of consumer complaints submitted to the Humane Society regarding sick puppies purchased from puppy mills. - 13.
-In addition to the above-mentioned abuses, rabbit mills are particularly prone to problems of overcrowding; rabbits can multiply every 28 days, breeders easily get overwhelmed, which leads to crowding, filthy living situations, and toxic amounts of ammonia in the air from urine in uncleaned cages. - 14.
-Rabbits are often treated inhumanely in the breeding mills and these animals are often viewed as disposable, with the largest influx of abandoned animals being collected annually just after the Easter holiday. - 15.
-The Nassau County Board of County Commissioners deems the prohibition of the retail sale of dogs, cats and rabbits in Nassau County to be in the best interest of the health, safety, and welfare of its residents and citizens and the public at large, that such prohibition constitutes a municipal purpose and will encourage pet consumers to adopt dogs, cats or rabbits from shelters or home based breeders, thereby promoting consumer protection, saving animals' lives, and reducing the cost to the public of sheltering and euthanizing animals.
+- (8) Undercover pet store investigations performed by The Humane Society of the United States have repeatedly proven that most pet stores get their puppies from puppy mills, despite claims to the contrary. - (9) National animal welfare organizations, including The Humane Society of the United States (HSUS), The Humane Society Veterinary Medical Association (HSVMA) and the American Society for the Prevention of Cruelty to Animals (ASPCA) all concur that the Animal Welfare Act Standards are insufficient to protect dogs in puppy mills, and that even those breeders who repeatedly violate those weak standards seldom face a significant penalty. - (10) Cats, and dogs and rabbits that are bred in puppy mills, or kitten factories, or rabbit mills often suffer from health, social, and/or temperament problems that frequently result in costly treatment or even death. - (11) In addition to the congenital and hereditary conditions resulting from substandard breeding facilities, dogs, and cats, and rabbits bred at these facilities may arrive in pet stores and their new homes with giardia, parvovirus, and distemper, illnesses that can be transmitted to healthy family animals. - (12) According to the Humane Society of the United States, Florida has the highest number of consumer complaints submitted to the Humane Society regarding sick puppies purchased from puppy mills. - (13) In addition to the above-mentioned abuses, rabbit mills are particularly prone to problems of overcrowding.
+Rabbits can multiply every 28 days, causing breeders to easily get overwhelmed which leads to crowding, filthy living situations and toxic amounts of ammonia in the air from urine in uncleaned cages. - (1314) The Nassau County Board of County Commissioners deems the prohibition of the retail sale of dogs, and cats and rabbits in Nassau County to be in the best interest of the health, safety, and welfare of its residents and citizens and the public at large, that such prohibition constitutes a municipal purpose and will encourage pet consumers to adopt dogs, or cats or rabbits from shelters or home based breeders, thereby promoting consumer protection, saving animals' lives, and reducing the cost to the public of sheltering and euthanizing animals.